-Global human development advocate Amina Mohammed will receive this year’s Ford Family Notre Dame Award for Human Development and Solidarity at a campus ceremony at 12 noon on Monday, November 16, in the Hesburgh Center Auditorium.
+Global human development advocate Amina Mohammed will receive this year’s Ford Family Notre Dame Award for International Development and Solidarity at a campus ceremony at 12 noon on Monday, November 16, in the Hesburgh Center Auditorium.

 The UN Secretary General’s Special Adviser on Post-2015 Development Planning, Mohammed was recently confirmed as senior minister to the federal government in her native Nigeria.
 As part of the award ceremony, she will deliver a free, public lecture, “The Courage of Conviction: The Sustainable Development Goals in Nigeria, Africa, and Beyond.”